aetizazsameer/stemleaf-crohns/README.md

 # stemleaf-crohns
 Created as part of the STEM & Leaf Corps Computational Biology Program Fall 2020.
 All rights to this work retained.

-This program attempts to simulate Crohn's disease, a chronic bowel disease marked by inflammation of the gastrointestinal tract.
+This program (my first in Python) attempts to simulate Crohn's disease, a chronic bowel disease marked by inflammation of the gastrointestinal tract.

-##### help
+### help
 Commands:
 - help: lists commands
 - start: creates a person and asseses likelihood of developing Crohn's disease based on risk factors